cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/authentication/get-api-key.md

 - Select "Staging" for testing (ex. on testnet) and "Production" for your mainnet/final deployment

-5. You should now see your API Key & Relayer Key.
+5. You should now see your API Key & Relayer Address.

 - You will use the API key for all requests (i.e. include `X-API-KEY: your_key` in the request header )